National Day of the People's Republic of China: History

+On 2 December 1949, the Fourth Session of the Central People's Government Committee (中央人民政府委员会) adopted the Resolution on the National Day of the People's Republic of China, which proclaimed that since 1950, 1 October of each year, the day on which the People's Republic of China was proclaimed, would be the National Day of the People's Republic of China.

+On 23 December 1949, the Twelfth Political Affairs Conference of the State Council of the Central People's Government (中央人民政府政务院) passed the Measures for National Holidays on Annual and Memorial Days, stipulating that National Day should be a national holiday for all the people as 1 and 2 October.
+On 1 October 1950, the first National Day celebrations were held in Tiananmen Square.

+In September 1960, the Central Committee of the Chinese Communist Party and the State Council implemented the policy of "practicing economy and frugality to build up the country", and reformed the system of National Day ceremonies by implementing "one small celebration in five years and one big parade in ten years".
+In 1984, based on paramount leader Deng Xiaoping's proposal, the Central Committee decided to hold a large National Day parade on the 35th anniversary of the National Day in that year.
+In 1999, the Central Committee decided to hold a military parade for the 50th anniversary of the People's Republic of China, and a large-scale military parade was held on 1 October of the same year in Tiananmen Square.
+In 2009, a large military parade was held on the 60th anniversary of the People's Republic of China on the National Day.
+In 2019, a grand celebration of the 70th anniversary of the People's Republic of China was held in Beijing on the National Day.

 National celebrations

 National Day marks the start of a Golden Week, a weeklong public holiday.

 The day is celebrated throughout mainland China, Hong Kong, and Macau with a variety of government-organized festivities, including fireworks and concerts, as well as sports events and cultural events.
 Public places, such as Tiananmen Square in Beijing, are decorated in a festive theme.
 Portraits of revered leaders, such as Mao Zedong, are publicly displayed.
 The holiday is also celebrated by many overseas Chinese.

 Wreath-laying ceremony at the Monument to the People's Heroes

 From 2004 to 2013, a national wreath-laying ceremony was held on National Day in Tiananmen Square following the flag raising ceremony on years with no parades.
 The ceremony was centered on the Monument to the People's Heroes, built in 1958 in remembrance of the millions of Chinese who perished during the long years of national struggle.
-Beginning in 2014, they have been held on a new holiday, Martyrs' Day, set on the eve of National Day, 30 September, and is presided by party and state leaders.
+Beginning in 2014, they have been held on a new holiday, Martyrs' Day, set on the eve of National Day, 30 September, and is presided by the paramount leader and other party and state leaders.